Quantifying uncertainties and correlations in the nuclear-matter equation of state: Tabulated values for the EOS

 \section{Tabulated values for the EOS}

 Tables~\ref{tab:energies_per_nucleon_450MeV} and~\ref{tab:energies_per_nucleon_500MeV} give numerical values for the EOS in the limit of SNM (left-hand side) and PNM (right-hand side) up to \NNNLO.
 The NN and 3N interactions in Table~\ref{tab:drischler_potential_fits} are used.
 See the captions for more details.
+Our GitHub repository provides all data sets in a machine-readable format along with annotated Jupyter notebooks~\cite{BUQEYEgithub}.